 Updated: 8/19/2018 | August 19th, 2018

-Every month (most of the time), Kristin Addis from Be My Travel Muse writes a guest column featuring tips and advice for solo female travelers as I obviously can’t talk expertly on the subject!
-She’s back this month with an awesome list of destinations for female travelers!
+Every month, Kristin Addis from Be My Travel Muse writes a guest column featuring tips and advice for solo female travelers as I obviously can’t talk expertly on the subject!
+She’s back this month with an awesome list of destinations for single women traveling!

 Before I traveled alone – and realized how late it is, I was pretty terrified, mostly because I didn’t think I’d like my own company enough to be solo 24/7.
 I was delighted to find that I met new people constantly (something that’s true for solo travelers in general).
 When on the road, people are social and you’ll constantly be able to make new friends!

 While it was possible to feel inspired and delighted everywhere, a few places in particular stand out as great options for women traveling alone.
 Below are 10 solo travel destinations that you probably didn’t expect to be awesome for solo female travelers in particular, whether for their women-oriented businesses or for their safety, solitude, spirituality, or sociability.
 Here are the best solo female travel destinations out there: